richdost/minds-machines-sf/README.md

 Electric vehicles, distributed renewable energy, and electric building heating can drive decarbonization and economic value.
 The grid needs to keep up!
 Innovate solutions for electrification, and evaluate decarbonization impact.
 This challenge deals with: Renewable energy resource siting; electric heating & conversion to heat pumps analysis; EV charger siting; renewable energy integration.

-3 datasets are provided for this:
+2 datasets are provided for this:

-- **Grid GIS Dataset** Grid infrastructure mapping
 - **Grid Timeseries Dataset** Load forecasting & temperature correction on distribution circuits
 - **Heatpump Timeseries Dataset** Electric heating & conversion to heat pumps